Astrophysicist Neil DeGrasse Tyson Plays Not My Job

 TYSON: Well, there you go.

-TYSON: And we would know when it would hit, so nobody has to die, except for, like, the stupid people, like the surfer who wants that last tsunami wave.
+TYSON: And we know - we would know when it would hit, so nobody has to die, except for, like, the stupid people, like the surfer who wants that last tsunami wave.

 O'ROURKE: The really big one.

 SAGAL: Well, Neil deGrassse Tyson, we are delighted to have you with us.
 We have asked you here to play a game we're calling?